a male German breakdancer doing a handstand

 Here's a difference!

-In English, you’ll often use a possessive adjective to refer to a specific instance of an abstract noun, as in, “you try my patience.”
+In English, you’ll often use a to refer to a specific instance of an abstract noun, as in, “you try my patience.”
 In German, though, it will usually be a definite article instead.

 definite article